As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 3.1.
 Ipoh Day Trip Itinerary

-A 1 day trip in Ipoh is common as many see Ipoh as a passing stop rather than the end destination.
+A day trip to Ipoh is common – many see Ipoh as a passing stop rather than the end destination.

-The one we have planned here assumes you plan to walk for most of the day.
+What we have planned here assumes that you plan to walk for most of the day.
+And thus, the main highlight of this itinerary is Ipoh Old Town.

 Note: Parking in Ipoh Old Town is incredibly difficult and frustrating on a weekend!

-The earlier you arrive, the better to avoid the afternoon heat!
+The earlier you arrive, the better it is to avoid the afternoon heat!

 Morning: